9 Signs You're Married To A Psychopath, So You Know What To Look Out For

 3. They Engage In Promiscuous Sexual Activity

-According to Reader's Digest, a University of London study showed that psychopaths were associated more with promiscuity and not commitment.
+As Reader's Digest reported, a University of London study showed that psychopaths were associated more with promiscuity and not commitment.
 For psychopaths, sex is not about the other person involved, but about themselves, and their ego.
-Ronson wrote for The Huffington Post that the consensus among neurologists is that psychopaths lack the proper functions in the part of the brain that produces the signals of remorse, and fear, and distress.
+The consensus among neurologists, Ronson wrote, is that psychopaths lack the proper functions in the part of the brain that produces the signals of remorse, fear, and distress.
 This in turn lets them behave in atrocious ways without feeling guilt or worry about it.

 5. They Have A Grandiose Sense Of Self Worth

 “The fundamental aspect of psychopathy is severe narcissism,” says Langman, which is why the condition is difficult to treat: “Most psychopaths don't seek treatment and don't see anything wrong with them; they like who they are and feel no need to change.”
 Psychopaths think they're better than everyone else around them, they tend to highlight their own accomplishments, stories, and assets, constantly.
 They might take control of every conversation and shift it back to them or be obsessed with their looks or possessions.